 Buttercream flavors: Vanilla, Vanilla Bean, Lemon-Vanilla, Chocolate, Raspberry, Peanut Butter, Salted Caramel

 Exact pricing will depend on your cake & frosting choices, as well as the size of the cake.
-This page shows some sample round cakes & their pricing.
+This page shows some examples of round cakes & their pricing.
 Click the button below to place an order or request a quote.

-**NEW!** This sourdough bread is made with 50% white whole wheat flour.
+This sourdough bread is made with 50% white whole wheat flour.
 That means you get nutritional benefits from whole grains without the sometimes bitter flavor of traditional whole wheat flour.
-In addition, wild yeast loves whole grain flours, making for a loaf with even more flavor than regular sourdough bread.

 This bread is classic sourdough, but with the addition of finely chopped organic rosemary.
 It’s delicious plain or dipped in olive oil.
 It would be a great addition to your next dinner party or a nice hostess gift.

 Ciabatta is a great bread for sandwiches (including panini) as well as for serving before or along with a meal.
-The dough is wetter than most, which is what gives it a light texture with big holes.
+The dough is wetter than most, giving the finished loaf a light texture with big holes.